Ginsberg the Great: Plot

-Johnny Ginsberg (George Jessel), a shy but ambitious tailor's apprentice in the quiet town of Sneedville, dreams not of measuring inseams, but of dazzling crowds as a world-famous magician.
-His illusions may be rough and his sleight-of-hand a little shaky, but one believer fuels his hope—Mary (Audrey Ferris), his devoted sweetheart and the daughter of the tailor.
+Johnny Ginsberg, a shy but ambitious tailor's apprentice in the quiet town of Sneedville, dreams not of measuring inseams, but of dazzling crowds as a world-famous magician.
+His illusions may be rough and his sleight-of-hand a little shaky, but one believer fuels his hope—Mary, his devoted sweetheart and the daughter of the tailor.

 When Wheeler's Wonder World, a traveling carnival, rolls into town, Johnny sees his chance to enter showbiz.
-What he doesn't know is that the troupe is a front for a gang of thieves, led by crooked showman Charles Wheeler (Theodore Lorch).
+What he doesn't know is that the troupe is a front for a gang of thieves, led by crooked showman Charles Wheeler.
 Johnny lands a job as the carnival's jack-of-all-trades—swapping costumes at lightning speed to appear as “Jo-Jo, the Dog-Faced Boy,” “The Bearded Lady,” and other curious attractions.

-One night, theatrical impresario Sam Hubert (Douglas Gerrard) visits the carnival.
+One night, theatrical impresario Sam Hubert visits the carnival.
 The gang notices his presence and sends in their trained chimpanzee, Akka, to lift Hubert's wallet.
 Johnny catches the thieving primate in the act and returns the wallet, earning Hubert's gratitude—and a business card with the promise of a job should Johnny ever reach New York.

-Enter Sappho (Gertrude Astor), the carnival's sultry, exotic dancer with ulterior motives.
+Enter Sappho, the carnival's sultry, exotic dancer with ulterior motives.
 She reads that Hubert has just acquired the famed Russian Crown Jewels.
 With a fake flirtation, she persuades Johnny to escort her to Hubert's estate.
 There, with help from the gang, the jewels are stolen.
-Unbeknownst to all, the "jewels" are paste imitations—yet Hot News Hawkins (Jack Santoro), Hubert's sensationalist press agent, seizes the story as a publicity windfall and alerts the police.
+Unbeknownst to all, the "jewels" are paste imitations—yet Hot News Hawkins, Hubert's sensationalist press agent, seizes the story as a publicity windfall and alerts the police.

 Back at the carnival, greed erupts as the crooks squabble over their loot.
 Johnny, learning he's been duped, is enraged.
 With remarkable resolve, he snatches back the jewels and fends off the gang members one by one—knocking each of them out cold.
 He tags their limp bodies with notes reading "Honesty is the Best Policy — Ginsberg the Great."

 Johnny sets out to return the stolen jewels.
 Meanwhile, Hubert, Hawkins, and detectives arrive at the carnival to find the gang unconscious and tagged by the amateur magician.
 Hawkins smells another front-page scoop and proposes that “Ginsberg the Great” headline a major New York tour.

 But Johnny, believing his actions have brought shame rather than glory, has fled back to Sneedville.
 There, Hubert and Hawkins find him and reward his heroism with a $10,000 prize and a contract for top billing on the big-city stage.

 Yet amid the applause and career breakthroughs, Johnny's heart remains in Sneedville.
 As he dons the title “Ginsberg the Great,” he realizes that success means nothing without Mary by his side.
 She agrees to become Mrs. Ginsberg—completing the magician's happiest illusion of all: love.